mlab817/faqs/src/da-4ks-kabuhayan-at-kaunlaran-ng-kababayang-katutubo-program/what-is-the-extent-of-partnership-of-da-4ks-with-ncip.md

 ---
  title: What is the extent of partnership of DA-4KS with NCIP?

-tags: ["extent","partnership","daks","ncip"]

  ---

-### DA-4Ks (Kabuhayan at Kaunlaran ng Kababayang Katutubo) Program
+## DA-4Ks (Kabuhayan at Kaunlaran ng Kababayang Katutubo) Program

-## What is the extent of partnership of DA-4KS with NCIP?
+# What is the extent of partnership of DA-4KS with NCIP?

  - From the time a Joint Special Order No. 1 was signed by two Government Agencies between DA and NCIP spearheaded by DA 4Ks Program, the partnership of helping the Indigenous Cultural Communities/ Indigenous People (ICCs/IPs) was formalized and properly designated the functions and responsibilities of both Agencies.